uablrek/rock-computer/README.md

 meaning that everything you contribute will become public domain.

 I use Ubuntu Linux, `24.04.2 LTS` at the moment.
-Other Linux distros should work, but are not tested.
+Other Linux distros should work (with some tweaks), but are not tested.

 The `bin/mkimage` program included in the repo, used by `set_serverip`, is built on my PC.
 It will work for most Linux